 Since no team can score half a goal, there can never be a draw (or “push”) in any match.
 Backing a team to win with a handicap of 0.5 will pay off if the selected team wins or if the actual game finishes as a draw.
 Again, the odds are lower but the chances of winning are now two out of three.

 Quarter Goal Handicap

-If, for example, you back Team Blue with a -0.75 handicap then half your stake money goes on Team Blue -0.5 and a half on -1.0.
-In bets such as these, it is possible to win both bets, lose one and win one and even win or lose one with the other being a push.
-The cash out will be reduced depending on the outcome of your bets but a small return is better than nothing if only one of your bets comes up.
+If, for example, you back Team Blue with a -0.75 handicap then half your stake money goes on Team Blue -0.5 and a other half on -1.0.
+In asian handicap bets such as these, it is possible to win both bets, lose one and win one and even win or lose one with the other being a push.
+The cash out will be at asian handicap betting reduces reduced depending on the outcome of your bets but a small return is better than nothing if only one of your bets comes up.

 Is There a Difference between Asian Handicap Betting and Spread Betting?